jon-harper/OmniBox/readme.md

 You will need:

 - 4x M4 x 16mm screws
-- 1x [SPST toggle switch](https://www.amazon.com/gp/product/B07QQ22DTB) (in the same panel mount profile as the Creality Ender printers)
+- 1x SPST toggle switch
 - The printed front and rear base

 1. The two pieces of the base both have two (2) M4 screw holes on each side.
 Use the four (4) M4 screws to fasten them togther. **Note:** The sawtooth air vents should be aligned the same way on the front and back.